Measurement of $CP$ asymmetry in $D^0 \to K^0_S K^0_S$ decays

 \mbox{~}

 {\arabic{footnote}}

 \pagenumbering{arabic}

 The existence of charge-parity violation (\CPV) effects in charm hadrons has recently been established \cite{LHCb-PAPER-2019-006}, which constitutes the only evidence of \CPV in the up-quark (\uquark, \cquark or \tquark) sector.
 However, current experimental evidence is limited to a single observable, $\Delta \ACP$, the difference between the \CP asymmetry in \decay{\Dz}{\Kp \Km} and $\mbox{\decay{\Dz}{\pip \pim}}$ decays.
-Given the uncertainties in the theoretical predictions on \CPV in the charm-quark sector within the Standard Model (SM), it is currently not possible to test these~\cite{Chala:2019fdb, Grossman:2019xcj}.
+Given the uncertainties in the theoretical predictions on \CPV in the charm-quark sector within the Standard Model (SM), it is currently not possible to reach a definitive conclusion about their ability to explain the data~\cite{Chala:2019fdb, Grossman:2019xcj}.
 Further measurements in charm-hadron decays are crucial to shed light on \CPV phenomenology.
 This could involve dynamics beyond the SM, which is not constrained to be the same as in the down-quark (\dquark, \squark or \bquark) sector and could enter the amplitudes via loop contributions, affecting observables in a detectable way.